aspittel/ga-react-tutorial/README.md

 ```

 ## Next Steps
+If you ended up missing any part of the final code, the `4-FINISH.html` file contains the finished code.

 ### Extending our Exercise:
 #### Exercise: Changing Likes to Reactions
 Try to implement many different styles of likes using React components.